elunna/nerfhack-changelog/README.md

 * Healers get a bonus when applying unicorn horns
 * Healers can use an uncursed unicorn horn as if it is blessed.
 * Healers know blood potions (SpliceHack).
-* Healers start out knowing potions of restore ability, sickness, paralysis, and sleeping (from HackEM).
+* Healers start out knowing potions of restore ability, sickness, paralysis, and sleeping (HackEM).

 ### KNIGHT
 * Only lawful Knights can dip for Excalibur (Evil/Spork)